-The tsunami was the deadliest in recorded history, taking 230,000 lives in a matter of hours.
+The deadly 2004 tsunami destroyed the island, taking 230,000 lives in a matter of hours.

 The most affected countries were India, Sri Lanka, Thailand, and Indonesia.